The Golden Circle : The perfect trip for a short stay

 This amazing tour will allow you to discover the most important sites of Iceland in just one weekend.
 So if you have only one day or two available to visit around Reykjavik, then, the Golden Circle is for you.
 But if you are in Iceland for a longer stay, then this is the perfect way to start your trip!

-Photo: Lake þingvallavatn in Thingvellir National Park
+Photo: Lake þingvallavatn (lake Thingvallavatn) in the historical site of Thingvellir

 - Thingvellir National Park

 - Geysir geothermal area

 - Gullfoss waterfall

 We at Kuku Campers love this area because it’s the best introduction to our country!

 Is the Blue Lagoon included in the tour?

 No, the Blue Lagoon is not part of the golden circle.
 But we recommend adding it to your schedule at the start or end of your trip!

 Photo: Geysir is one of the three spots in the most famous tour of Iceland